Christmas Gift Catch

 I have created a Christmas themed step-by-step lesson plan that uses Bitsbox and I’m using the PRIMM approach for teaching programming.

 PRIMM stands for Predict | Run | Investigate | Modify | Make.
 The approach enables teachers to support pupils by giving them some code that they first understand and then build upon towards making their own.

 It’s a great way to structure a lesson and think it’ll make a real difference to those pupils who have difficulty understanding some programming concepts.

 Feel free to download this lesson and try PRIMM in your own classroom.

 Use the PRIMM programming approach to develop a program from a Christmas gift catching game into a new game

 Challenge your pupils to design algorithms and program the game using a text-based programming language, variables and functions.

 As usual, lots of opportunities for differentiation.
-For instance, less able pupils could use pupil support cards (see Egg Hunt card which is included in the pack) and/or write a more simple collecting less eggs.
+For instance, less able pupils could use pupil support cards (see support resource which is included in the pack) and/or write a more simple version.
 Your more able pupils could: